SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 ## Video view leak (FB11934227)

-A bug in AVKit currently makes `SystemVideoView` leak resources after having interacted with the playback button.
+A bug in AVKit currently makes `SystemVideoView` leak resources after having interacted with the playback button on iOS 16.
+The issue has been fixed on iOS 17.

 ### Workaround